Enrikerf/enrikerf/README.md

 ### Hi there 👋

-In the last few years, I have started multiple tech companies, working in different areas and learning about the different aspects they bring to the company.
-I thrive on projects that have a real impact on improving businesses through digitalisation.
-I am extremely passionate about technology and keen to continue learning, improving my skills and applying them to my work.
-I enjoy working with a team.
+Software engineer - organising myself, my code and my closet because my mom told me so.
+Avoiding mergemovidas

-If you have questions, projects ideas or just want to chat don't hesitate and contact me :)
+If you have questions, projects ideas, interesting jobs or just want to chat don't hesitate and contact me :)
 <!--
 **Enrikerf/enrikerf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.